pikesley/pikesley.github.io/projects/shedcam.md

 ## Next steps

 * `raspistill` (the camera-control program at the heart of this) seems to have _a lot_ of options.
 Guess I should look into them
+* You could obviously reverse-proxy the webserver with `nginx` if you were so inclined